New results on the dynamics of critical collapse: Result II: dynamics in the central region

-\item It is known that in critical collapse, the Ricci curvature scalar $R$ in the central region is very high and will diverge eventually.
-This fact is not in contradiction with the result~(\ref{eom_phi}).
-For the metric~(\ref{metric1}), the Ricci curvature scalar can be written as \be
+\item It is known that in critical collapse, the Ricci curvature scalar $R$ in the central region is very high and will eventually diverge.
+This does not contradict the result in Eq.~(\ref{eom_phi}) because Eq.~(\ref{eom_phi}) is caused by the fact that the first-order derivatives of the metric components asymptote to zero.
+Conversely, as discussed below, the major terms constructing $R$ include the second-order derivatives of the metric components, first-order derivatives of the metric components divided by $r$, and $2(1-A)$ divided by $r^2$, which are very large and will eventually diverge.